FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/theatre/1980/1980-10-20-the-lena-zavaroni-show.md

 description: Lena Zavaroni stars in her own show at The Tonic, Bangor.
 media: Details
 post_description: Lena Zavaroni stars in her own show at The Tonic, Bangor.
-categories: [Theatre, The-Tonic, Bangor, OnThisDay20October]
+categories: [Theatres, The-Tonic, Bangor, OnThisDay20October]
 ---

 Lena Zavaroni stars in her own show at The Tonic, Bangor.